 This course examines the causes and effects of physical and spiritual journeys, human migrations, and how movements of individuals and populations have been understood in differing cultures and eras.

 INDS 102 NATURES

-UNITS: 3 Lecture Pre-requisites: None This course explores the various ways human interaction with and within the natural world has been characterized and constructed among different contexts and communities.
+This course explores the various ways human interaction with and within the natural world has been characterized and constructed among different contexts and communities.

 INDS 103 CONFLICTS